p4p1/assistance/README.md

 # assistance
-A shell script framework so assist you in managing all of your scripts
+A shell script framework so assist you in managing all of your scripts.
+This is currently filled in with my configs shell scripts

 ## Installation:
 ``` bash